 - Achieve an overall 3.0 GPA in other Hesston College courses (non-science) that meet nursing program requirements;

-- If an international student, achieve a minimum scaled score of 20 on each section (Reading, Listening, Speaking and Writing) of the internet-based TOEFL (iBT) by March 1;
+- If an international student, achieve a minimum scaled score of 19 on the Reading section and 20 on each of the other sections (Listening, Speaking and Writing) of the internet-based TOEFL (iBT) by March 1;

 - Continue to meet the program’s technical standards, legal standards for RN licensure, and have demonstrated positive social character and